Elevation: 7,700 ft

 This peak is not in the book.
 Published November 2019

-Joes Mountain sits southwest of Beaverdam Pass and is a very high peak (6th-highest in the Spring Mountains).
+Joes Mountain sits southwest of Beaverdam Pass and is a very high peak (6th-highest in the South Hills).
 The peak is guarded by thick pine forest on its north and west aspects.
-The mountain’s weakness is its Southwest Face, which is an easy scramble on open terrain directly from an ATV road/trail (FST-268) that comes up from Beaverdam Pass.
+The mountain’s weakness is its southwest face, which is an easy scramble on open terrain directly from an ATV road/trail (FST-268) that comes up from Beaverdam Pass.
 USGS Mahogany Butte

 Southwest Face, Class 2

 Park at the [signed] junction of Trapper Creek Road/FSR-533 and Beaverdam Pass Road/FSR-535.
-This junction is located 6.4 miles west/up Trapper Creek Road from the Sawtooth National Forest boundary.
+This junction is located 6.4 miles west up Trapper Creek Road from the Sawtooth National Forest boundary.
 The elevation here is 5,320 feet.
 Beaverdam Pass Road is a rough, badly-rutted dirt road only suitable to ATVs and HC 4WD vehicles.
 With the appropriate vehicle, you can drive all the way up to Beaverdam Pass and shorten this climb considerably.
-You must initially do a wide fording of Trapper Creek as there is no bridge or underground pipe here.
+You must initially ford Trapper Creek since there is no bridge or underground pipe here.

 USGS Map Errors on the Mahogany Butte Quadrangle

 Is the major contour line above 7,000 feet actually 7,200 feet rather than 7,400 feet?
 Who knows?
 If it is, then the elevations of both Joes Mountain and Willow Creek Peak are in error.
-The adjoining Ibex Peak Quadrangle DOES have a 7,200-foot contour line on Joes Mountain (the two quads each cover half of Joes Mountain) as does the South Side of Joes Mountain, so it appears that the elevation of Joes Mountain is 7,700 feet, not 7,500 feet.
+The adjoining Ibex Peak Quadrangle DOES have a 7,200-foot contour line on Joes Mountain (the two quads each cover half of Joes Mountain) as does the south side of Joes Mountain so it appears that the elevation of Joes Mountain is 7,700 feet, not 7,500 feet.
 The elevation of Willow Creek Peak is, consequently, 7,620 feet rather than 7,420 feet.
 My altimeter confirmed the higher figures for each of these peaks.
-I did not take the time to run the GPS to render its assessment.
+I did not take the time to run my GPS to render its assessment.